Akshitha-Chiyanoor-neteinc/First-Contribution/README.md

 # First-Contribution
+Hello
-Hello my name is Akshitha Chiyanoor , i am an intern :)
+my name is Akshitha  , i am an HR :)
 Welcome to Netenrich!!

-MY FIRST DAY AS AN INTERN WAS SO MUCH FUN, I LEARNT A LOT OF THINGS!!
+MY FIRST DAY AS AN INTERN WAS SO MUCH __ I LEARNT A THING!! omkar is great

-i hope Your day was great too!! my fav kpop band is "BLACK PINK" !!!!
+i hope Your day was great too!!

-MY NATIVE IS KERALA!!:)
+MY NATIVE IS KERALA KUTTI !!:)